MicrosoftDocs/minecraft-creator/creator/ScriptAPI/GameTest/Helper.md

 assertEntityTouching(entityIdentifier: string, position: Minecraft.Location): void
 `

-Tests that a particular entity is touching or connected to another entity.
+Tests that an entity of a specified type is touching or connected to another entity.
+If not, an exception is thrown.
 #### Arguments
 | Param | Type | Description |
 | :--- | :--- | :---: |